lixinW/ship-hats-docs/subscription.md

 ## Downgrade

-You can downgrade only after the <b>Minimum Commitment Period</b> (Six consecutive months from the date of account provisioning).
+You can downgrade only after the <b>Minimum Commitment Period</b> (Three consecutive months from the date of account provisioning).

 To downgrade a subscription, [Raise a service request](https://jira.ship.gov.sg/servicedesk/customer/portal/11) with your requirement.